CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 the strength of association between an episode of chickenpox (disease caused by the Varicella Zoster virus) and the risk to be affected by glioma (a brain tumor).
-Overall they found that there is an inverse link between the exposition to the Chickenpox and the outcome.
-Let create the data in a contingency table, to appreciate the data.
+Overall they found that there is an inverse link between a prior infection with Chickenpox and the risk to develop a glioma.
+Let's create the data in a contingency table to appreciate the data.

 ``` r
 DataM <- matrix(c(267, 348, 114, 66),